ParallelMaths/parallel/pages/8-07-black-holes.md

 ---

-The video mentioned that suggested the idea in 1931, but Chandrasekhar did not receive a Nobel Prize until 1983.
-Radical ideas.
+The video mentioned that he suggested the idea in 1931, but Chandrasekhar did not receive a Nobel Prize until 1983.
+This is often the case with radical ideas.
 :::